 Previously Matalon was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
 During that time he filed from Haiti and Mongolia.
 Prior to working at WBUR, Matalon was a television reporter at New England Cable News in Boston and at CBC Television, Toronto where he reported from Canada, the U.S., Brazil and Cuba.
 He has filed from Panama, Mongolia and the Outer Banks of North Carolina for National Geographic's online news service.
 His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, La Recherche, Paris and The World Today, London, a publication of the international affairs organization Chatham House.
 He has produced three television documentaries; "Brazil: Amazon War," "Sudan: Freedom for Sale" and "Guantanamo."

-He has completed three photo essays for Harvard's ReVista, published by Harvard's Rockefeller Center for Latin American Studies; Panama: The Challenge of Inequality (2013) Peru: Building A Template For Sustainable Forestry (2014) and El Salvador: San Romero de América (2016).
-In 2017 he will file a photo essay for Harvard Revista on the land displacement displacement in the Juárez Valley.
+He has completed four photo essays for ReVista, the Harvard Review of Latin America published by Harvard's Rockefeller Center for Latin American Studies.
+Those essays include Panama: The Challenge of Inequality (2013) Peru: Building A Template For Sustainable Forestry (2014) and El Salvador: San Romero de América (2016).
+In 2017 he has filed a photo essay for Harvard Revista on the land displacement in the Juárez Valley.

-Matalon has a BA in American History from Middlebury College and a Masters in Journalism (M.Sc.J) from the Graduate School of Journalism at Columbia University in New York.
+Matalon has a BA in American History from Middlebury College and a Masters in Journalism from the Graduate School of Journalism at Columbia University.

 Follow him on Twitter: @matalon